mostafa/xk6-kafka/README.md

 ## The Official Binaries

-Since [v0.8.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.8.0), the binary version of xk6-kafka is built and published on each [release](https://github.com/mostafa/xk6-kafka/releases).
-For now, the binaries are only published for Linux, MacOS and Windows for `amd64` (`x86_64`) machines.
-If you want to see an official build for your machine, please build and test xk6-kafka from [source](https://github.com/mostafa/xk6-kafka/blob/main/README.md#build-from-source) and then create an [issue](https://github.com/mostafa/xk6-kafka/issues/new) and I'll add it to the build pipeline and publish binaries on the next release.
+Since [v0.8.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.8.0), the build process creates the binary versions of xk6-kafka and publishes them on the [releases page](https://github.com/mostafa/xk6-kafka/releases).
+It currently creates the binaries for GNU/Linux, macOS, and Windows on `amd64` (`x86_64`) machines.
+If you want to see an official build for your machine, please build and test xk6-kafka from [source](https://github.com/mostafa/xk6-kafka/blob/main/README.md#build-from-source) and then create an [issue](https://github.com/mostafa/xk6-kafka/issues/new) with details.
+I'll add the specific binary to the build pipeline and publish them on the next release.

 ## Build from Source

-The k6 binary can be built on various platforms, and each platform has its own set of requirements.
+You can build the k6 binary on various platforms, each with its requirements.
 The following shows how to build k6 binary with this extension on GNU/Linux distributions.

 ### Prerequisites

-To build the source, you should have the latest version of Go installed.
+You must have the latest Go version installed to build the k6 binary.
 The latest version should match [k6](https://github.com/grafana/k6#build-from-source) and [xk6](https://github.com/grafana/xk6#requirements).
-I recommend you to have [gvm](https://github.com/moovweb/gvm) installed.
+I recommend [gvm](https://github.com/moovweb/gvm) because it eases version management.

 - [gvm](https://github.com/moovweb/gvm) for easier installation and management of Go versions on your machine
 - [Git](https://git-scm.com/) for cloning the project
 - [xk6](https://github.com/grafana/xk6) for building k6 binary with extensions

-### Install and build
+### Install and build the latest tagged version

 Feel free to skip the first two steps if you already have Go installed.